bancobpi/style-guide/docs/specification-rules/fill.md

 ## bpi-resource-attributes-max-lenght

-In order to limit the size of the payload, every string attribute and format other than date, time and date-time, must have a max length validation.
+In order to limit the size of the payload, every string attribute and format other than date, time, date-time and enumeration, must have a max length validation.

 ![bpi-resource-attributes-max-lenght](https://raw.github.com/bancobpi/style-guide/main/static/bpi-resource-attributes-max-lenght.jpg)